 Joomla is a Good Example

-When Joomla began, most of the source code was still using Mambo, much like you will see ClassicPress using WordPress code.
+When Joomla began, most of the source code was still using Mambo code.
+Much like you will see ClassicPress using WordPress code.
 It took some time, but they were able to completely strip out ALL Mambo code and built a much stronger product.

-This will potentially be the same for ClassicPress as it transforms the WordPress code to their own.
+This will potentially be the same for ClassicPress as it transforms the WordPress code into its own.
 The team is also encouraging feedback from anyone who is interested in contributing ideas to help make it a strong contender.

 Speculation is that WordPress Gutenberg was the catalyst that started this whole process.
 For a long time, the frustration with Gutenberg (now called the Block Editor) being forced into WordPress grew.
 Sure there are many who like the block editor, but it seems 10-fold that people were loathing it.
 Seems this was mostly the development community because most WordPress users were not aware of what was brewing.
 That has changed though once you update to WordPress 5.